 The Term Loan is secured by a lien on substantially all of our assets, other than intellectual property, and contains customary covenants and representations, including a liquidity covenant, financial reporting covenant and limitations on dividends, indebtedness, collateral, investments, distributions, transfers, mergers or acquisitions, taxes, corporate changes, deposit accounts and subsidiaries.
 Upon and during the continuance of any one or more events of default, Hercules may accelerate and demand payment of all of the secured obligations under the amended loan and security agreement.
-Events of default include failure to make payment under the amended loan and security agreement, circumstances that would reasonably be expected to have a material adverse effect, materially false or misleading representations or warranties made by us, certain events of insolvency and judgments against us and certain attachments or judgements on our assets.
+Events of default include failure to make payment under the amended loan and security agreement, certain breaches or defaults of our obligations under the amended loan and security agreement, circumstances that would reasonably be expected to have a material adverse effect, materially false or misleading representations or warranties made by us, certain events of insolvency and judgments against us and certain attachments or judgements on our assets.